-- 4.64 GMCA will look to support its AEB skills providers where activity is showing a growth in delivery, i.e. core devolved AEB allocations could be achieved and additional financial allocations would be required. - 4.65 It is not GMCA's intention to open an annual growth case approach and hence this will ensure that AEB skills providers consider all aspects of performance, i.e. planned versus actual delivery for learner and enrolment volumes as well as impact on the funding levels. - 4.66 GMCA will in 2023/2024 implement a more dynamic approach to measuring and supporting growth where this is needed and will apply the most appropriate option/s necessary as outlined below: - Support providers who have offered and supported delivery relating to the Level 3 free courses for jobs offer which has impacted upon their core devolved AEB funding, i.e. where learner enrolments relating to 19-23 year olds has increased over and above what was expected to be funded under the usual legal entitlements offer for Level 3 qualifications.
-GMCA will enable funding from the GM Local Level 3 offer to be utilised instead of the core devolved AEB allocation, subject to the end of year reconciliation
+- 4.65 GMCA will look to support its AEB skills providers where activity is showing a growth in delivery, i.e. core devolved AEB allocations could be achieved and additional financial allocations would be required. - 4.66 It is not GMCA's intention to open an annual growth case approach and hence this will ensure that AEB skills providers consider all aspects of performance, i.e. planned versus actual delivery for learner and enrolment volumes as well as impact on the funding levels. - 4.67 GMCA will in 2023/2024 implement a more dynamic approach to measuring and supporting growth where this is needed and will apply the option necessary as outlined below: - Support providers who over deliver in 2023/2024, based upon the actual final ILR and relevant manual claims at the end of year reconciliation (as at R14) by up to 10% above their current core devolved AEB allocation to offset the impact of the 6.5% funding rate uplift applied to all Adult Skills activity.